Teaching and Learning Centre - Wageningen UR

 UTQ Personal intake

-In the individual intake interview you will meet your UTQ coach.
-Together you will translate your personal focus per UTQ competence into a meaningful programme, a provisional planning and a design for the assignments; considering your own teaching practice, the duration of the programme (usually no longer than two years), the time investment of 155 hours and the admission criteria.
-The contract will be the basis for this meeting.
+In the individual intake you will meet your UTQ coach.
+Together you will translate your personal focus per UTQ competence into a meaningful program and a draft planning.

 -